 Business income should be itemised with clear separation between turnover and other sources of business income, ensuring transparency and accuracy in reporting.

-Turnover refers to the total sales or revenue generated by a business from its core trading activities before any deductions are made for expenses.
+- Turnover: Turnover refers to the total sales or revenue generated by a business from its core trading activities before any deductions are made for expenses.
 This figure includes all amounts earned from selling goods or providing services to customers during the accounting period.
-It is crucial to keep accurate records of all sales invoices and receipts to support the declared turnover figure, as this forms the basis for calculating profit and ultimately, the amount of tax due.
-It includes:

-It encompasses all additional income streams that are not directly related to the main trade or core business activities.
+- Other Business Income: It encompasses all additional income streams that are not directly related to the main trade or core business activities.
 Such income should be itemised separately from turnover, allowing for clear distinction and transparency in financial reporting.
-Properly categorising other business income ensures compliance with Making Tax Digital for Income Tax (MTD IT) requirements and provides a more accurate picture of the business’s financial health.

 Business Expenses